intentionet/netconan/README.rst

 * IPv4 classes and private-use prefixes (see `IANA IPv4 assignments <https://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml>`_) are preserved by default, but can be overriden (with ``--preserve-prefixes`` e.g. ``--preserve-prefixes 12.0.0.0/8`` will preserve a leading octet ``12`` of IP addresses encountered but anonymize octets after the ``12``).

+* Specific addresses can optionally be preserved, e.g.

+  - ``--preserve-addresses`` skips anonymizing the specified network or address e.g. ``--preserve-addresses 12.0.0.0/8,13.12.11.10`` will skip anonymization for any address in the ``12.0.0.0/8`` network and skip anonymizing ``13.12.11.10``.

+  - ``--preserve-private-addresses`` skips anonymizing addresses that fall under private-use blocks.

 * AS number blocks are preserved (i.e. an anonymized public AS number will still be in the public AS number range after anonymization).

 * Standard password and hash formats (salted md5, Cisco Type 7, Juniper Type 9) are recognized and substituted with format-compliant replacements.